Who may join 4-H?

 Finding a 4-H Club

 Grays Harbor County 4-H has over 20 active 4-H clubs.
 It is important to find a club that is the right fit for your family.
 Review the Welcome to Grays Harbor County 4-H document, contact club leaders who offer projects in your interest area and let them know that you are interested in joining their club.
 The club leader will provide information on their club structure i.e. meeting schedules, service projects, activities and more.
 This is the time to ask your questions!
-If you need assistance with finding a club, contact 4-H Program Coordinator, Tracie Hanson (360)482-2934 or email@example.com.
+If you need assistance with finding a club, contact 4-H Program Coordinator, Tracie Hanson (360)482-2934 or firstname.lastname@example.org.
 We are happy to help you get started on your 4-H journey!
-Once you have connected with a club leader about joining their club, your family will complete the enrollment process by following the steps outlined at http://extension.wsu.edu/graysharbor/4-h/forms/
+Once you have connected with a club leader about joining their club, your family will complete the enrollment process using the link and resources below:

 4-H members also participate in many of the following activities to enrich their 4-H experience: